Unified lower bounds for interactive high-dimensional estimation under information constraints: Relation to other lower bound methods

 \subsubsection{Communication constraints}

 In~\cref{alg:communication} we propose a protocol to estimate the mean of product Bernoulli distributions under $\numbits$-bit communication constraints.
-As in the LDP case, in~\ref{stage-one-begin}--\ref{stage-one-end} the algorithm iteratively prunes an initial set $S_0=[\dims]$ to obtain a set $S_T$ of size $\max\{3s,\numbits\}$, which denotes the set of potential non-zero coordinates.
+As mentioned in the previous subsection, the $\priv$-LDP algorithm with $\priv>1$ will follow from a simple modification of the communication-constrained one; we discuss how to privatize the latter to obtain the former at the end of the section.
+As in the LDP case when $\priv \in (0, 1]$, in~\ref{stage-one-begin}--\ref{stage-one-end} the algorithm iteratively prunes an initial set $S_0=[\dims]$ to obtain a set $S_T$ of size $\max\{3s,\numbits\}$, which denotes the set of potential non-zero coordinates.
 We then estimate the mean of coordinates in $S_T$.
 If $\numbits>3s$, then we can directly send the values of all coordinates in $S_T$ and use it for estimation; otherwise, when $3s>\numbits$, we again partition $S_T$ into sets of size $\numbits$ and each player sends the bits of its sample in this set.
 This is done in Lines~\ref{stage-two-begin}--\ref{stage-two-end}.
 We state the performance of~\cref{alg:communication} below.

 \begin{proposition} Fix $\prm\in[1,\infty]$.
 For $\ns \geq 1$ and $\numbits \le \dims$, we have \cref{alg:communication} is an $(\ns, \dst)$-estimator using $\cW_\numbits$ under $\numbits_\prm$ loss for $\mathcal{B}_{\dims,\sprs}$ with $ \dst = \bigO{\sqrt{\frac{\prm \dims \sprs^{2/\prm}}{\ns \numbits} + \frac{(\prm + \log(2\numbits/\sprs)) \sprs^{2/\prm} }{\ns}} } $ for $\prm \le 2 \log \sprs$ and $ \dst = \bigO{ \sqrt{\frac{\dims \log \sprs }{\ns \numbits} + \frac{\log\numbits}{\ns}} } $ for $\prm > 2 \log \sprs$. \end{proposition}